Maya (mobile payments): Products

+The features of the Maya app are offered by two legally distinct entities: Maya Philippines, Inc. (MPi, incorporated 2007), which offers Maya Wallet, Maya Business and Maya Center; and Maya Bank, Inc. (MBi, incorporated 2021), which offers Maya Savings and Maya Loans.

+Maya Philippines, Inc.

+Maya in its website bills MPi as the "country's only end-to-end digital payments company".

 Maya Wallet

-Maya Wallet, powered by Maya Philippines, Inc. and commonly still referred to as PayMaya, allows money transfers between Maya users; send money to other local and international banks; pay recurring bills; purchase mobile and gaming prepaid credits; pay offline merchants by scanning unique QR codes; checkout from online stores using virtual or physical cards; and get insurance coverage for e-commerce purchases, personal health, and mobile devices.
+Maya Wallet, powered by MPi and commonly still referred to as PayMaya, allows money transfers between Maya users; send money to other local and international banks; pay recurring bills; purchase mobile and gaming prepaid credits; pay offline merchants by scanning unique QR codes; checkout from online stores using virtual or physical cards; and get insurance coverage for e-commerce purchases, personal health, and mobile devices.

 Although most of the transactions processed by Maya Wallet are generally in fiat currency, it also lets users buy, sell, and soon send and receive cryptocurrencies such as Bitcoin, Ethereum, Cardano and Uniswap in its Crypto section.

 As of June 2022, Maya Wallet reached 50 million registered users, making it the second most-used e-wallet service in the Philippines, only behind GCash.
 As of 2022, there were an estimated 58 million active e-wallet users in the Philippines, with this number expected to grow to 81 million by 2025.

+Maya Business

+Maya Business, powered by MPi and formerly known as PayMaya Enterprise, enables businesses to accept digital payments, whether online or in-store.